The climb out of post-surgery hell

 Once we returned home from the hospital, many challenges confronted us.
 We learned right away Werner’s progress toward recovery required us to take on our new roles to become the medical team at home.
 We learned how to cope with his eating challenges, his inability to swallow water, zero strength, and flat-line fatigue, depression and refusal to use the feeding tube put in place during the surgery.

 I think of the two of the lowest times we experienced post surgery.
 One evening in June, we went out to dinner at our favorite restaurant.
 My husband ordered venison his favorite dish.
 The order arrived.
-He picked up his fork and knife, cut a small portion of venison, and then placed his knife and fork back on the plate.
+He picked up his fork and knife, cut a small piece of venison, and then he placed his knife and fork back on the plate.
 “I can’t eat.”
 To my horror, I thought, oh no, does this mean he can never again eat?

 Without the benefit of using the feeding tube after the April surgery, Werner continued to drop weight to a crisis point, physically and emotionally.
 One afternoon, I found him sitting in the living room and uncharacteristically despondent.
 He looked at me and said, “If I had known what this surgery was going to do to me, I would never have had it.
 I don’t want to live my life crippled.”